Market Failure: Definition, Causes & Examples

 4. Monopolies

-A monopoly is a market structure that produces an inefficient allocation of resources.
-As they are the only supplier in the market, it leads to higher prices and an undersupply of goods.
-The lack of competition in the market allows the monopoly to dictate prices and can often lead to diseconomies of scale and other efficiencies.
+A monopoly, as a market structure, results in an inefficient allocation of resources because it is the only supplier in the market.
+This leads to higher prices and an undersupply of goods.
+The lack of competition allows the monopoly to dictate prices, which can lead to diseconomies of scale and other inefficiencies.

-For example, De Beers used its monopoly power to control the supply of diamonds in the 20th century.
-As a result, customers paid higher prices, leading to an inefficient allocation of resources.
+An example of this is De Beers’ use of its monopoly power to control the supply of diamonds in the 20th century.
+This led to customers paying higher prices, resulting in an inefficient allocation of resources.

 5. Merit goods

-Some goods such as education provide an external benefit to third parties.
-However, private individuals may not consider this in the final price.
-For example, a college education may be worth $100,000 to society and $50,000 to the student.
-The benefit to society is not considered, so a transaction will only take place if it is a net benefit to them; meaning a cost of anything under $50,000 – the cost to the student.
-This can cover any good that provides a social benefit that is not considered in the final cost.
+For instance, a college education may be worth $100,000 to society and $50,000 to the student.
+However, the benefit to society is often not factored in, meaning a transaction will only occur if the cost to the student is below $50,000.
+This applies to any good that generates social benefits that are not fully reflected in the final price.

 6. De-merit goods